AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/ordering-relation.md

 ## Discussion

-RDF provides several ways to implicitly and explicitly defining ordering in a dataset.
-Resources often have literal properties that implicitly define an ordering relationship between resources.
-E.g. time stamps on events, publication dates, or in the above example the numbers of each of the bus stops.
-Application code can use a query to extract this implicit ordering from the date.
-However its otherwise not defined in the model.

-Another, more explicit way to define order is by using an RDF collection to create an `Ordered List <ordered-list>`.
-Using an Ordered List, the above example could have been expressed as:
+Another, more explicit way to define order is by using an RDF collection to create an

 [sourcecode:html]
 ex:bus10 a ex:Bus;
-      ex:route ( ex:stop1 ex:stop2 ex:stop3 ).
+  ex:route ex:stop1.
 [/sourcecode]

 Lists are useful when there is no explicit relationship between the resources in the ordered collection.
 The above example has lost the fact that Bus Stop 2 is preceded by Bus Stop 1, other than their arrangement in a list.
 An application could still discover this relation using a query, but this can be difficult, and is certainly less explicit than the original example.